oicr-gsi/shesmu/docs/plugin-vidarr.md

 window is exceeded, they will be run as dry-run.

 The Vidarr plugin provides an input format: `vidarr_analysis` which provides the file type analyis provenance data.

+The `"analysisTypes"` specifies the type of analysis desired.
+The default is only files.

 The `"versionTypes"` specifies the [version keys](https://github.com/oicr-gsi/vidarr/blob/master/architecture.md#external-identifier-versions) that should be returned; if empty, all version keys are allowed.